zschaeffer/dsp/README.md

 ## <a name="section-a"></a>1.
 Computer Requirements

-Review this [computer requirements fact](resources/computer_requirements.md) sheet on hardware requirements.
+Review the [computer requirements](resources/computer_requirements.md) on hardware needed for the bootcamp.

 ---